buddydev/bp-xprofile-custom-field-types/readme.txt

 **Note: This plugin is not 100% backward compatible** It is very easy to migrate.
 Should take less than 5 minute.
 If you are looking to move from the older plugin to this one, please read our [migration guide](https://buddydev.com/plugins/bp-xprofile-custom-field-types/#migrate).

+**Note 2: The Custom taxonomy field does not allow you to categorize users.
+They allow you to let users select some terms and display the terms on their profile.
+           It is not intended for classifying user**

 = Credit =
  [@donmik](http://donmik.com) for the [BuddyPress Xprofile Custom Fields Type](https://github.com/donmik/buddypress-xprofile-custom-fields-type) from where we adopted the field types in our first version.
  In the first version, te plugin brought all the profile fields offered by the currently abandoned The ["BuddyPress Xprofile Custom Fields Type"](https://github.com/donmik/buddypress-xprofile-custom-fields-type) plugin.